On the Euler characteristic of a relative hypersurface: A pushforward formula

 \end{proof}

 Clearly formula (\ref{mf1}) is symmetric in the distinct Chern roots of $\mathscr{E}$, so that the end result may be expressed in terms of the Chern classes $c_i(\mathscr{E})$ and the $\alpha_j$ for $j\geq n$.
 As we view the operation $\pi_*$ as a relative form of integration, it is interesting to note that the appearance of the differential operator on the right-hand side of formula (\ref{mf1}) gives it the flavor of a `Stokes-type formula'.
 It follows from formula (\ref{spi}) (along with degree considerations) that terms of the form $L_i^{\text{rank}(\mathscr{E})-m}\prod_{l=1, \; l \neq i}^{m} (L_i-L_l)$ appearing in final expression for $\pi_*\alpha$ in fact cancel once put over a common denominator.
-As such, in practice one may in fact avoid the use of the differential operator $D$ by first assuming \emph{all} the non-trivial Chern roots are distinct, and then evaluating the final simplified rational expression at the possibly non-distinct total number of non-trivial Chern roots of $\mathscr{E}$.
+As such, in practice one may in fact avoid the use of the differential operator $D$ by first assuming \emph{all} the non-trivial Chern roots are distinct, and then evaluating the final simplified rational expression at the possibly non-distinct total number of non-trivial Chern roots of $\mathscr{E}$. \begin{remark} Similar to the discussion above, if one changes the notational convention so that the last (or first) Chern root is assumed to be zero and makes no assumptions on the remainder of the roots, then the $L_i$'s in Theorem~\ref{pff} can be treated as formal symbols and zero values can be substituted in after clearing denominators in the pushforward resulting from the formula in Theorem~\ref{pff}.
+In particular, suppose we have a vector bundle $\mathscr{E}\to X$ of rank $r$ with Chern roots $\alpha_1, \dots, \alpha_{r}$.
+If, as above, we choose $\alpha_{r}$ and set $\mathscr{L}\to X$ to be a line bundle whose first Chern class is $-\alpha_{r}$, then after tensoring $\mathscr{E}$ with $\mathscr{L}$, we get a vector bundle (which can still be called $\mathscr{E}$, as this yields an isomorphic projectivization $\mathbb{P}(\mathscr{E})$) with Chern roots $L_1,\dots, L_{r-1}$ and $L_{r} = 0$.
+We could then \textit{define} $L_1,\dots, L_{r-1}$ as non-trivial Chern roots (regardless of their values, and allowing them to be zero).
+With this convention we would apply the formula of Theorem~\ref{pff} treating the Chern roots $L_1,\dots, L_{r-1}$ as formal symbols and evaluating them after clearing denominators.
+In this way one could avoid assuming the Chern roots in Theorem~\ref{pff} are non-zero.
+However, since only the non-zero Chern roots determine the pushforward (for non-trivial bundles), we have opted for the notational convention which assumes the $L_i$'s in Theorem~\ref{pff} are non-zero. \end{remark} For projective bundles of small rank, formula (\ref{mf1}) is reasonable to apply by hand, though in any case a computer implementation is straightforward and is of negligible cost.
+We note that such an implementation may be of utility for software packages computing characteristic classes of varieties.
+In particular an implementation of (\ref{mf1}) allows the applicability setting of algorithms for computing singular Chern classes and Euler characteristics of (possibly singular) projective varieties and schemes (such as \cite{jost2013algorithm, Helmer2015}) to be broadened to the setting of projective bundles.
+To this end, and to simplify computations for the interested reader, we provide a test implementation in the form of a Macaulay2 \cite{M2} package which can be downloaded from \url{https://github.com/Martin-Helmer/PBF}.